 1997 Ron Paul 21:41

 Even the IMF, something I am very much concerned about is the internationalization of our credit system.
-The IMF now has issued a recent report, but they don’t agree with the 64 Members of Congress and they don’t agree with the critics who say lower interest rates, create more money.
+The IMF now has issued a recent report, but they dont agree with the 64 Members of Congress and they dont agree with the critics who say lower interest rates, create more money.
 They are saying to our Federal Reserve, you are creating too much money and you are having too much growth.
 Who ever heard of anything like too much growth?
-What’s wrong with too much growth?
+Whats wrong with too much growth?
 Some people think that too much growth causes inflation, which is an absolute fallacy.
 If there is a lot of growth and a lot of production, prices would come down.
 Prices go up when the value of the money goes down.
-But they’re saying, IMF that shouldn’t even be involved in our domestic policy, and are more involved than ever before, they are telling our Fed, this is good, what you are doing is good, keep raising your interest rates, turn off the economy, have a little slump here.
+But theyre saying, IMF that shouldnt even be involved in our domestic policy, and are more involved than ever before, they are telling our Fed, this is good, what you are doing is good, keep raising your interest rates, turn off the economy, have a little slump here.

 1997 Ron Paul 21:42

 We do not need that kind of advice from somebody.
-We have enough problems taking advice from our own people and our own Congress about what has to happen, but we certainly don’t need the advice from the IMF telling us that we ought to have more inflation, that we should involve overheating and that for some reason growth is bad.
+We have enough problems taking advice from our own people and our own Congress about what has to happen, but we certainly dont need the advice from the IMF telling us that we ought to have more inflation, that we should involve overheating and that for some reason growth is bad.
 In a free market, sound monetary system, growth is good.
-If you have sound money and you have economic growth of 6 or 7 or 8 percent a year, you don’t have inflation.
+If you have sound money and you have economic growth of 6 or 7 or 8 percent a year, you dont have inflation.
 That does not cause the inflation.
-It’s only the debasement of the money that causes prices to rise.
+Its only the debasement of the money that causes prices to rise.

 1997 Ron Paul 21:43

-Why do we hear so much concern about interest rates and price?
-Well, there is a specific reason for this according to some very sound economic thinkers, and, that is they would like us here in the Congress to think only about prices, either the price of money, which is the interest rate, or other prices, because so often it leads to the conclusion that, well, maybe what we ought to do is have price controls, which they tried in the early 1970’s and it was a total disaster, but this is essentially what we have in medicine today.
+there is a specific reason for this according to some very sound economic thinkers, and, that is they would like us here in the Congress to think only about prices, either the price of money, which is the interest rate, or other prices, because so often it leads to the conclusion that, well, maybe what we ought to do is have price controls, which they tried in the early 1970s and it was a total disaster, but this is essentially what we have in medicine today.

 1997 Ron Paul 21:44

 We create new credit, the money goes in certain areas, the Government takes this money and channels it into education in medicine, so you have more price inflation.
 So what do you do?
 You have price controls.
-That’s what is going on.
-That’s what we are having today in medicine, rationing of health care.
-That’s what managed care is all about.
+Thats what is going on.
+Thats what we are having today in medicine, rationing of health care.
+Thats what managed care is all about.
 Patients suffer from this because they have less choices, and they do not have as much decisionmaking on what care they are going to get.
 But this is a consequence of Government manipulation of money and credit.

 1997 Ron Paul 21:45

-The reason is, those who want to perpetuate this system don’t want us to think of the real cause, and that is, the real cause is the monetary system.
+The reason is, those who want to perpetuate this system dont want us to think of the real cause, and that is, the real cause is the monetary system.
 They would like us to think about the symptoms and not the cause, because it is not in the interest of a lot of people, not only not in the interest of the big spenders here in the Congress who love the idea that the Federal Reserve is available to accommodate them on deficits, but there are business and banking interests and international interests and even some military production interests who like the idea that the credit is readily available and that they will be accommodated.
 The little guy never benefits.
 The little guy pays the taxes, he suffers from the inflation, he suffers from the unemployment, but there is a special group of people in an inflationary environment that benefits.
-Today of course there’s a lot of people on Wall Street benefiting from this environment.
+Today of course theres a lot of people on Wall Street benefiting from this environment.

 1997 Ron Paul 21:46

 If this type of system was real good, we would all be very, very prosperous, and if we listened to the Government statistics, we would say there are no problems in this country.
 But I know differently.
 A lot of people I talk to, they tell me they are having a lot of problems making ends meet.
 Sometimes they work two and three jobs to get their bills paid.
-And it’s not all feminism that makes women go to work.
+And its not all feminism that makes women go to work.
 A lot of women go to work because they have to do it to make ends meet and take care of their families.
 So there are a lot of problems.

 1997 Ron Paul 21:47

 But one key point that I think is important and, that is economic growth.
-If we have no economic growth and there is no productivity growth, we can’t maintain the standard of living, we can’t have increasing wages.
+If we have no economic growth and there is no productivity growth, we cant maintain the standard of living, we cant have increasing wages.
 If you do not produce more, you cannot have wages going up.

 1997 Ron Paul 21:48

-Unfortunately, that is where we are really hurting in this country.
-We are living prosperously because we borrow a lot of money, by individuals, by corporations, and our Government borrows a lot from overseas.
+living prosperously because we borrow a lot of money, by individuals, by corporations, and our Government borrows a lot from overseas.
 But we are not producing.
 Productivity growth in the last 5 years has averaged 0.3 percent.
 This is very, very low.
 It is equivalent to what happened before the Industrial Revolution, and it is going to lead to major problems in this country unless we understand why we are not producing as we had in the past.
 And we need to address this if we have any concern about the people who suffer from these consequences.

 1997 Ron Paul 21:49

 The economic growth is slow.
 Predictions are that they, according to the Government statistics, are going to slow even more, that in time, whether it is the end of this year or next, we will have a recession.
 Even by some Government statistics now, we are seeing signs that there is a rising price level in some of our commodities.
 There is belief that these prices will go up and we will be suffering more so, even measured by the Consumer Price Index.
-This story that is being passed out here in the Halls of Congress and in other places in Washington that we don’t have to worry about the Consumer Price Index, it overstates inflation, therefore we can make the adjustment, I do not think that is correct at all.
+This story that is being passed out here in the Halls of Congress and in other places in Washington that we dont have to worry about the Consumer Price Index, it overstates inflation, therefore we can make the adjustment, I do not think that is correct at all.
 I think the Consumer Price Index probably way underestimates inflation.
 If you have private sources, there are many people who suffer the cost of living much higher than the 3 or 4 percent that the Government reports.
 But there are some commodity indices that in the past 2 years have gone up over 50 percent.
 This is a sign of the consequence of the inflating of the money supply and it is starting to hit, or will hit some of our consumer products, because it is already hitting our commodities.

 1997 Ron Paul 21:50